pascomnet/asterisk_sbr/README.md

 # Credits and license

-See our mobydick pbx at http://www.pascom.net for a fully integrated asterisk solution with skill based routing.
+See our pascom pbx at http://www.pascom.net for a fully integrated asterisk solution with skill based routing.
 This code is licensed under the Gnu General Public Licence (GPL V2).
 See License File.

 # How to build it